1923 Stanley Cup playoffs: Format

-Semi-final: Ottawa Senators defeat Vancouver Maroons, three games to one
+Semifinals

 The Ottawa-Vancouver best-of-five series marked the first time in Stanley Cup history that brothers faced each other.
 In fact, there were two sets of brothers: Cy and Corb Denneny, and George and Frank Boucher.
 Cy and George played for the Senators, while Corb and Frank skated for the Maroons.
 A third Boucher brother, Billy, was to have replaced Ottawa's Jack Darragh who was injured, but Frank Patrick, the PCHA president, disallowed Billy from joining the Senators.

 Ottawa won the first game 1–0, with Punch Broadbent's winning goal in the third period.
 Vancouver, led by two goals by Duncan and two by Frank Boucher, took the second game 4–1, which led to more injuries for the Senators.
 Benedict took a puck in the mouth, Gerard was injured due to a heavy check and Cy Denneny injured his elbow.
 The Senators again asked if Billy Boucher could join the team, but were again refused by Patrick.
 In the third game, the Senators lost Gerard to a dislocated shoulder, but won the game 3–2.
 King Clancy took his place for the fourth game, and the Senators won it 5–1, to win the series.
 Broadbent ended up leading Ottawa with five goals in the series.
 After watching the gritty show by the undermanned Senators, Patrick called them the greatest team he had ever seen.

-Final: Ottawa Senators defeat Edmonton Eskimos, 2 games to 0
+Stanley Cup Finals

 Ottawa swept Edmonton in the best-of-three final series, winning both games by one-goal margins.
 In the first game, Cy Denneny scored 2:08 into overtime to give the Senators a 2–1 win.
 Then Punch Broadbent scored the only goal in the second game to give Ottawa a 1–0 victory and the championship.